 GEO in 12 years in 12 minutes

-Presenting on ‘GEO in 12 years in 12 minutes’, Barbara Ryan, GEO Secretariat, stated, “We are moving largely from a data-centric approach to a user-centric approach.
+Presenting on, ‘GEO in 12 years in 12 minutes’, at the inauguration ceremony of GEO-XIV Plenary, Barbara Ryan, GEO Secretariat stated, “We are moving largely from a data-centric approach to a user-centric approach.
 It’s about closing the gap between users and providers.”
 Furthermore, Ryan presented a powerful snapshot of GEO’s impact by breaking down the GEO community into a set of highly impressive numbers.
-With 105 member countries, 118 participating organizations, 5000+ data providers, and 400 million earth observation resources, the GEO community is pivoting at an increased rate to provide useful earth observation information to the end user community.
+With 105 member countries, 118 participating organizations, 5,000 plus data providers, and 400 million earth observation resources, the GEO community is pivoting at an increased rate to provide useful earth observation information to the end user community.

-Keeping in tone with the panel discussions, Peter Head, Founder, Resilience Brokers, emphasised the importance of open data and the value chain it creates for meeting the global goals by stating, “We need to turn data into wisdom”.
+Keeping in tone with the plenary theme, Peter Head, Founder, Resilience Brokers, emphasised on the value chain that open data creates for meeting the global goals by stating, “We need to turn data into wisdom.”
 Various presentations highlighted the successful implementation of programs under the GEO framework such as EO for Ecosystem Accounting, GEO’s Human Planet Initiative by ESA and finally, the EO4Health initiative by NOAA.
 Additionally, a panel discussion on National Earth Observations deliberated on the need for developing the national earth observations capabilities in each country, the opportunities available and the perennial challenges countries face with respect to open data, data accessibility, data sharing and policy guidelines.

 The legal status of GEO which has been in debate for some time now, received a celebratory cheer and applause from the GEO community after Ryan announced that under a new standing agreement, GEO has a legal standing, covered by the Headquarters agreement concluded between WMO and Swiss Federal Council.
 In addition, the announcement of the next GEO XV Plenary at Kyoto, Japan 2018 was made.
-The GEO-XIV Plenary finally concluded with a standing ovation to Barbara Ryan for 6 years of inspiring leadership and service to the GEO Community as the GEO Secretariat.
+The GEO Week 2017 finally concluded with a standing ovation to Ryan for six years of inspiring leadership and service to the GEO Community as the GEO Secretariat.